xdu-dux/Coursera_Capstone/C9W4 - Part 2.md

 >
 > Description: The City's buildings are completed and more than 100 m (328 ft) in height

-- Tallest buildings in Central business district, Canary Wharf, London
+- Tallest buildings in central business district, Canary Wharf, London

 > The link of data source
 >